Norman High School: Alternative education

 An alternative high school program offers a different approach to learning with a nontraditional curriculum in a more structured environment.

 Guidance and counseling

 A team of five counselors provides support and services to students in areas including course placement, personal adjustment, and college and career counseling.
 The counselors offer students the opportunity to individualize their education plans to better suit their needs starting next school year as part of the IEP (Individual Education Plan) program.

 Advanced course offerings

-Norman High provides students with Advanced Placement (AP) coursework in a variety of subjects including Computer Programming, Psychology, Studio Art, English Literature & Composition, English Language & Composition, United States History, Government, Human Geography, Biology, Chemistry, Physics C, Calculus AB and BC, and Spanish.
+Norman High provides students with Advanced Placement (AP) coursework in a variety of subjects including Computer Science, Psychology, Studio Art, English Literature & Composition, English Language & Composition, United States History, Government, Human Geography, Biology, Chemistry, Physics C, Calculus AB and BC, and Spanish.

 Also available are the two-year, mentored AEGIS English and AEGIS Math programs.
 Students can apply at the end of their sophomore year, and 20–25 students are selected for each program.